Large Language Models are Zero-Shot Reasoners: Zero-shot Chain of Thought

 \paragraph{2nd prompt: answer extraction} In the second step, we use generated sentence $\mathbf{z}$ along with prompted sentence $\mathbf{x}^{\prime}$ to extract the final answer from the language model.
-To be concrete, we simply concatenate three elements as with ``\texttt{[X$^{\prime}$]} \texttt{[Z]} \texttt{[A]}'': \texttt{[X$^{\prime}$]} for 1st prompt $\mathbf{x}^{\prime}$, \texttt{[Z]} for sentence generated at the first step, and \texttt{[A]} for a trigger sentence to extract answer.
+To be concrete, we simply concatenate three elements as with ``\texttt{[X$^{\prime}$]} \texttt{[Z]} \texttt{[A]}'': \texttt{[X$^{\prime}$]} for 1st prompt $\mathbf{x}^{\prime}$, \texttt{[Z]} for sentence $\mathbf{z}$ generated at the first step, and \texttt{[A]} for a trigger sentence to extract answer.
 The prompt for this step is \textit{self-augmented}, since the prompt contains the sentence $\mathbf{z}$ generated by the same language model.
-In experiment, we use slightly different answer trigger depends on the answer format.
+In experiment, we use slightly different answer trigger depending on the answer format.
 For example, we use ``Therefore, among A through E, the answer is'' for multi-choice QA, and ``Therefore, the answer (arabic numerals) is'' for math problem requiring numerical answer.
-See Appendix \ref{appx:answer_prompts} for the details.
+See Appendix \ref{appx:answer_prompts} for the lists of answer trigger sentences.
 Finally, the language model is fed the prompted text as input to generate sentences $\mathbf{\hat{y}}$ and parse the final answer.
+See ``Answer Cleansing'' at \S \ref{sec:experiment} for the parser details.